todayman/cpp_binder/doc/design.md

 ## One-and-a-half Phase

 This parses user supplied configuration about the translation process.
+There are two sections of information: flags to pass to `clang` and attributes to guide the translation.

+To pass flags to `clang`, use the key `clang_args` and set the value to the array of flags.
+Usage of `clang_args` in multiple configuation files is cumulative; that is, the arguments passed to clang will be the concatenation of all of the arrays in all the configuration files.

 The conceptual model is of attaching annotations to elements that are translated.
 For instance, adding annotations to a function.
 The general format is a key-value store; keys indicate the element receiving annotations.
 For now, keys are referenced by their fully-qualifed name.
+All attributes are stored in a the value associated with the top-level `binding_attributes` key.

 Attributes read during this phase are applied directly onto the declarations or type information generated previously.
 The configuration file does not distinguish whether the target of an attribute is a declaration or a type; that should be clear from the attribute.